DataMapping is a specific feature of AdobeSign.

 Figure 9: Sample Template

-Now we have to create the AdobeSign Data Mapping template in Documents CorePack template.
-In order to do it, open the Advanced Template Settings on DocumentCorePack Template Designer pane:
+Now we have to create the AdobeSign Data Mapping template in a DCP template.
+To do this, open the Advanced Template Settings on DCP Template Designer.

 Figure 10: DocumentsCorePack Template Designer